 - Work with municipalities to streamline planning and zoning barriers to business

-- Establish a robust telecommunications and technology infrastructure throughout New Hampshire
+- Support the development of a robust telecommunications and technology infrastructure throughout New Hampshire

-- Support low cost means to protect, develop and market agricultural, forest and high value natural resource products
+- Support cost-efficient means to protect, develop and market agricultural, forest and high value natural resource products

 - New Hampshire's Work Force

-- Allow workers to decide upon allocation of their dues for political purposes
+- Support legislation to allow workers to decide the allocation of the portion of their union dues used for political purposes

 Taxes and Spending

 - Low Taxes are the Result of Low Spending